brucehoff/SynapseChallengeTemplates/python/readme.md

 Starting with the scripts in this folder, simple challenges can be created just by editing challenge_config.py.
 You'll need to add an evaluation queue for each question in your challenge and write appropriate scoring functions.

 ### RPy2
 Often it's more convenient to write statistical code in R. We've successfully used the [Rpy2](http://rpy.sourceforge.net/) library to pass file paths to scoring functions written in R and get back a named list of scoring statistics.
-Alternatively, there's the R code included in this repo to fully run a challenge in R.
+Alternatively, there's R code included in the R folder of this repo to fully run a challenge in R.